· 3 min read · 📈 Marketers How-To Guides

 How to Use ChatGPT for Social Media Content (With Prompts)

 ChatGPT can write social media posts.
 The problem is they all sound like ChatGPT wrote them — generic, safe, and forgettable.
-Here’s how to get content that sounds like your brand and performs on each platform.
+The good news?
+With the right prompts, you can get content that sounds like your brand and actually performs on each platform.
+It just takes more than “write me a LinkedIn post about marketing.”

 The Core Problem